Corymbia/eucalyptus-documentation/content/install_guide/eucalyptus/installing_dependencies/install_midokura/_index.md

 +++
-title = "Install Midokura Enterprise MidoNet" weight = 5
+title = "Install MidoNet"
+weight = 5
 chapter = true
 +++

-# Install Midokura Enterprise MidoNet
+# Install MidoNet
-Eucalyptus requires MidoNet to enable VPC functionality.
-This section describes how to install Midokura Enterprise MidoNet for use with Eucalyptus .
+Eucalyptus requires MidoNet for VPC functionality.
+This section describes how to install MidoNet for use with Eucalyptus.

 {{% notice note %}}
-If you are not using VPC with , you do not need to install Midokura Enterprise MidoNet.
-See .
+If you are not using VPC with Eucalyptus, you do not need to install MidoNet.
+See [Configure EDGE Network Mode]({{< ref nw_edge.md >}}).
 {{% /notice %}}

 **Before you begin:**

-Check MidoNet version # and doc paths each release - match the compat matrix for the release!
-NOTE that Midokura changes doc repo frequently.
-GLOBAL SEARCH on "docs.midokura.com" across all docs.

-* See the section of the guide to create a map of how MidoNet / will be deployed into your environment.
+* See the [Planning your Network]({{< ref planning_networking_modes.md >}}) section of the guide to create a map of how MidoNet / will be deployed into your environment.
-* See the to become familiar with the general Midokura Enterprise MidoNet installation procedure and concepts.
+* See the [MidoNet Installation Guide](https://docs.midonet.org/docs/latest-en/quick-start-guide/rhel-7_newton-rdo/content/_midonet_installation.html) to become familiar with the general MidoNet installation procedure and concepts.

 {{% children %}}